 As a safety precaution, any purchase over the amount of nine hundred fifty dollars had to be approved by either Myrtle or Angelia.

-Angelia, realized there would be a lot of valuable time wasted if the crews had to keep running into town for the materials they’d need to do their jobs.
-She’d hired Dennis Tomlyne, and his son Tommy, giving them a crew of forty men with pickup trucks, to order, collect and deliver all supplies to the workers.
+Angelia, realizing that a lot of valuable time would be wasted if the crews had to keep going into town for materials, had hired Dennis Tomlyne, and his son Tommy, giving them a crew of forty men with pickup trucks, to order, collect and deliver all supplies to the workers.